Jemdet Nasr: Archaeology

 The importance of the findings at Jemdet Nasr were immediately recognized after the 1920s excavations.
 During a large conference in Baghdad in 1930, the Jemdet Nasr period was inserted into the Mesopotamian chronology between the Uruk period and the Early Dynastic period, with Jemdet Nasr being the eponymous type site.
 Since then, the assemblage characteristic for the Jemdet Nasr period has been attested at other sites in south–central Iraq, including Abu Salabikh, Fara, Nippur, Ur and Uruk.
 The period is now generally dated to 3100–2900 BC.

 Jemdet Nasr and its environment

 The name Jemdet Nasr translates as "Small mound of Nasr", named after a prominent sheikh in the early twentieth century.
 Jemdet Nasr is located in modern-day Babil Governorate in central Iraq, or ancient southern Mesopotamia.
 Before the implementation of the Musaiyib irrigation project in the 1950s, the site lay in a semi-desert area.
 Today, the site is located in an area that is heavily irrigated for agriculture.
-The tell consists of two mounds, A and B, that are located adjacent to each other.
+The tell consists of three mounds, A, B, and C, that are located adjacent to each other.
 Mound A is 160 by 140 m, 2.9 m high and has a total area of 1.5 ha.
 Mound B, located immediately to the northeast of A, measures 350 by 300 m for a total area of 7.5 ha, reaching up to 3.5 m above the modern level of the plain.
+Mound C lies about 500 meters to the east of Mound B and is largely made up of baked brick fragments with a few Islamic period sherds found on the surface.